okkur/blog/content/_global/projects/txtdirect.md

 item_url = "https://about.txtdirect.org/"

-subtitle = "Vanity URLs through your domain"
+subtitle = "Vanity URLs using your domain"

 [asset]
   text = "TXTDirect"